damilolaolatunji/url-shortener/README.md

 # URL Shortener Demo

 A URL Shortener Application built with Node.js, Express and MongoDB.
-Tutorial: https://freshman.tech/url-shortener/

-This project is live at https://freshman-shortener.herokuapp.com/

 ## Prerequisites

 You must have Node.js, npm and MongoDB installed on your machine.
 This project was built against the following versions:

-- Node v11.2.0
+- Node v16.2.0
-- npm v6.6.0
+- npm v7.13.0
 - MongoDB v4.0.5

 ## Setup